SACRED SOUNDS CONCERT SERIES

 Sunday, October 26, 2014 10:00 am

 Director of Music for the Archdiocese of Hartford and Cathedral Organist, Dr. Menéndez enjoys an intimate familiarity with the Cathedral’s Mighty Austin organ.
-Joined by trumpeter Louis Hanzlik, the duo will perform a program of both early music and modern compositions.
+Joined by trumpeter Louis Hanzlik, the most recently appointed member of the American Brass Quintet, the duo will perform a program of both early music and modern compositions.
+The program will feature Bach’s transcription of Vivaldi’s Concerto in D, BWV 972 arranged for organ and solo trumpet and works by Argentinian composer Astor Piazzolla.
+With the combined talents of these two virtuosi, this concert is sure to be a tour de force.

 TONY ARNOLD, SOPRANO; CHRIS DICKERSON, NARRATOR